A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - Korilla BBQ is one of my favorites, but lines are usually among the longest.

-- Poke Yachty is really good and lines move quickly because they’ve nailed their system.
+- Poke Yachty is absolutely delicious and lines move quickly because they’ve nailed their system.

 - Hill Country BBQ, Curry Kitchen, Fish Shack and Fly Fish are also delicious.